Design Converter

 By following the best practices outlined in this blog, such as using the aria label for accessibility, controlling icon size with the size prop, and ensuring proper vertical alignment, you can enhance the user experience of your application.
 Additionally, importing only the icons you need allows you to keep your application's resulting bundle size small, which is crucial for performance.

-Whether building a new project or looking to improve an existing one, React Octicon is invaluable in your development toolkit.
+Whether you're building a new project or looking to improve an existing one, React Octicon is invaluable in your development toolkit.
 Embrace the power of these handcrafted icons and take your user interfaces to the next level.

 Tired of manually designing screens, coding on weekends, and technical debt?
 Let DhiWise handle it for you!